dagraham/plm-dgraham/README.md

 		./env/lib/python3.x/sitepackages

 and will also install an executable called `plm` in `./env/bin`.
 This same command can be used to update *plm* when a new version becomes available.

+The virtual environment only affects the terminal window in which it was activated and can be deactivated, if you wish, by using:

+		(env) % deactivate

 ## Starting *plm*